MohitChamyal/Auto-Deploy-Hub/README.md

 - Serves content via a custom reverse proxy mapped to subdomains

 It simulates the core behaviors of a CI/CD deployment flow in a clean and modular way.

 ---

+## 🔐 Subdomain Mapping via Reverse Proxy

+- DeployHub uses a custom reverse proxy to map subdomains (like app1.deployhub.com) to specific S3 buckets or prefixes
+- This setup does not rely on client-side JavaScript for routing or navigation
+- The proxy:
+  - Validates requests
+  - Fetches from S3
+  - Handles custom headers, caching, and redirects

+---